CRImier/KeyboardWhiz/README.md

 you can input `python generate_pdf.py keebs/keeb_` and then press Tab one or two times - it will show you all the keyboard JSON file names available, so that you don't have to copy-paste and can see which files you have.

-The datasheet will be saved in `datasheets/datasheet_NAME.pdf`; the exact filename will be printed after the script runs.
+The datasheet will be saved in `datasheets/datasheet_NAME.pdf`; the exact filename will be printed after the PDF generation script runs.

 ## Updating this code